core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Communication with the Group Manager: an endpoint must use a secure dedicated channel when communicating with the Group Manager, also when not registered as a member of the security group.

-* Provisioning and management of Security Contexts: an OSCORE Security Context must be established among the members of the security group.
+* Provisioning and management of Security Contexts: a Security Context must be established among the members of the security group.
 A secure mechanism must be used to generate, revoke and (re-)distribute keying material, multicast security policies and security parameters in the security group.
 The actual provisioning and management of the Security Context is out of the scope of this document.

 * Multicast data security ciphersuite: all members of a security group must agree on a ciphersuite to provide authenticity, integrity and confidentiality of messages in the group.
 The ciphersuite is specified as part of the Security Context.